Your retirement dictionary

 A retirement savings vehicle that provides members with a pension.
 It is usually funded by employer contributions, employee contributions or both.
 When you retire, you can withdraw up to a third of your pension fund.

 A term that describes all the assets you own.
-It includes cash, shares, bonds, property you own, your retirement savings, your tax free savings and any other financial investments you have.
+It includes cash, shares, bonds, property you own, your retirement savings, your tax-free savings and any other financial investments you have.
 It does not include insurance products like life insurance.
-Your overall portfolio can be made up of a couple of smaller portfolios held at different providers.
+Your overall portfolio can be made up of smaller portfolios held at different providers.
 For example, if your pension provider talks about your portfolio, they may only mean the money you have in a pension fund with them, not all your money.

-When you choose to leave the workforce because you've reached a particular age set by your employer, or because of ill health.
-Retirement ages on employer funds generally range from anywhere between 55 to 70 years old, however the law does prescribe a maximum retirement age Some people work for longer, if they can and want to, or if they are forced to because they can't afford to retire.
-Others, by planning and investing, are able to retire early (see FIRE).
+This is when you choose to leave the workforce because you've reached a particular age set by your employer or because of ill health.
+Retirement ages on employer funds generally range anywhere from 55 to 70 years old.
+However, the law does prescribe a maximum retirement age.
+Some people work for longer if they can and want to or if they are forced to because they can't afford to retire.
+Others, by planning and investing, can retire early (see FIRE).

-A retirement fund which allows you to become a member and is not linked to your employment.
-It is an investment that helps you save for retirement.
-It has tax advantages, and you can make lump sum or recurring contributions.
+A retirement fund which is not linked to your employment.
+It is an investment that helps you save for retirement in your personal capacity.
+It has tax advantages and you can make lump-sum or recurring contributions.
 When you retire, you can withdraw up to a third of your retirement annuity in cash.

 This is an informal term used to describe people wedged between two financially dependent generations - they need to support their aging parents and their children.
 Not having enough saved for retirement makes this a common challenge in South Africa.

 An investment account where investment growth is tax-free.
-Currently (in 2021), you can contribute a maximum of R36 000 a year and R500 000 over your lifetime to a TFSA in South Africa.
+Currently (in 2024), you can contribute a maximum of R36,000 a year and R500,000 over your lifetime to a TFSA in South Africa.
 These maximum contributions can change as they are reviewed by the National Treasury each year.

 This document is meant only as information and should not be taken as financial advice.
 For tailored financial advice, please contact your financial adviser.
 Discovery Life Investment Services Pty (Ltd): Registration number 2007/005969/07, branded as Discovery Invest, is an authorised financial services provider.
-All life assurance products are underwritten by Discovery Life Ltd. Registration number: 1966/003901/06, a licensed life Insurer,an authorised financial service provider and registered credit provider, NCR Reg No. NCRCP3555.
+All life assurance products are underwritten by Discovery Life Ltd. Registration number: 1966/003901/06, a licensed life insurer, an authorised financial services provider and registered credit provider, NCR registration number NCRCP3555.
 All boosts are offered through the insurer, Discovery Life Limited.
 The insurer reserves the right to review and change the qualifying requirements for boosts at any time.
-Product Rules, Terms and Conditions Apply
+Product rules, terms and conditions apply.

 Log in